-For the pathologies of arrhythmias, the Operating Unit of Electrophysiology and Electrostimulation actively perform both outpatient procedures (in particular for the evaluation of arrhythmia in individuals who practice competitive sports activities and / or young individuals around school age) and inpatient procedures.
+For the pathologies of arrhythmias, the Department of Electrophysiology and Electrostimulation, headed by Dr. Maurizio Gasparini, actively performs both outpatient procedures (in particular for the evaluation of arrhythmia in individuals who practice competitive sports activities and / or young individuals around school age) and inpatient procedures.
+The team sees over 4,000 patients annually.

 The Unit is able to face any arrhythmia problems through a first phase diagnostic evaluation, which may be followed by radiofrequency catheter ablation in the same session, for treatment of the identified disease.